Techno-coder/calculator/README.md

 >> 10 - (2 + 4)
 ```

-Repetitions of the coalesce operator will combine more expressions:
+Repetitions of the coalesce operator will combine more than two terms:
 ```
 >> 1 / 1 + 2 + 3;;
 ```